neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/roadmaps/index.md

 If you have any questions or suggestions, please get in touch, either via [Zulip](https://neuroinformatics.zulipchat.com/) or <a href="mailto:adam.tyson@ucl.ac.uk ?subject=NIU roadmap">emailing Adam Tyson</a> directly.
-These roadmaps are living documents and will likely be revisited regularly.
+These roadmaps are living documents and will be revisited regularly.

 ```{toctree}
 :maxdepth: 1